rust-lang/rfcs/text/3698-declarative-derive-macros.md

 This feature will not be sufficient for *all* uses of proc macros in the ecosystem, and its existence may create social pressure for crate maintainers to switch even if the result is harder to maintain.
+We can and should attempt to avert and such pressure, such as by providing a post with guidance that crate maintainers can link to when responding to such requests.

 Before stabilizing this feature, we should receive feedback from crate maintainers, and potentially make further improvements to `macro_rules` to make